Shopify/polaris/polaris.shopify.com/content/foundations/patterns/design-patterns/index.md

   - principles
 ---

-# Design patterns

-A pattern is a repeatable solution to a common UX problem in a specific merchant situation.
+A design pattern is a repeatable solution to a common UX problem in a specific merchant situation.
 Using the right pattern in the right context makes the Shopify admin familiar and easy to use.

 ---